 Eric Mamajek, a postdoc in the Radio & Geoastronomy division of the Harvard-Smithsonian Center for Astrophysics in Cambridge, Massachusetts, has applied for several research staff and junior faculty jobs this year.
-In all his applications, he has listed his '" h-index"' at the top of his curriculum vitae (CV).
+In all his applications, he has listed his "h-index" at the top of his CV.
 Named after physicist Jorge Hirsch, who suggested it in 2005, the h-index is intended to capture scientific productivity and impact, in a nutshell.
-Mamajek's h-index--19--shows that he has published widely and that people are reading--and citing--his papers at an impressive rate.
+Mamajek's h-index—19—shows that he has published widely and that people are reading—and citing—his papers at an impressive rate.

 The use of such metrics to evaluate institutions and individuals is on the rise in the United States, especially in physics and related fields.
 Several institutions are applying their own, often homegrown, variations to rating their faculty members during evaluations for tenure, promotion, and other milestones.
 And many younger scientists with strong publishing records, like Mamajek, have started volunteering their h-index, or similar metrics, to boost their job prospects.
 It's an appealing idea, but these metrics have some serious disadvantages, especially when they're applied to scientists very early in their careers.

 To figure out his h-index, Mamajek entered his name in the author query field of the Astrophysics Data System from NASA and the Smithsonian Astrophysical Observatory.
 The database returned a list of publications ranked in descending order by the number of citations.
 He scrolled down the list until the order number equaled the number of citations.
 That number is his h-index.